gltewalt/go-fish/README.md

 A "work in progress" example for https://rosettacode.org/wiki/Go_Fish

 TODO:
-- add a card to a hand if player is out of cards
+- no repeat of immediate previous guess by computer

 ![](/data/f.png)